johnofleek/legatoExamples/mqttDemo1/README.md

 ## mqtt server
 The current example needs the MqttService to be running on the target.

-MqttService and this demo are hardcoded to talk to the Sierra Wireless AVMS server To start a free AVMS trial visit http://source.sierrawireless.com/ If you are using AVMS as the mqtt server - don't forget to add the device and device model to AVMS.
+MqttService and this demo are hardcoded to talk to the Sierra Wireless AVMS server

+To start a free AVMS trial visit http://source.sierrawireless.com/

+If you are using AVMS as the mqtt server - don't forget to add the device and device model to AVMS.

 Note that MqttService has the device IMEI hardcoded as the username - it would be good to change this to a more general solution

+## model.app
+an example model.app has been included in this git so that AVMS can understand the arriving data

+## mqtt password
-Mqtt password is set for the particulator device in the device model file - an example model.app is included in this git
+Mqtt password is viewed for a particulator device in AVMS -> Inventory -> Credentials -> password

+To set this follow the instructions in AVMS